 When we combine this with the fact that zero point photons are dielectric, and therefore more abundant close to massive objects, we get that particles in the open state are smaller in such regions.

 Zero-point photons close to massive bodies supplant neutrinos, making neutrinos relatively more scarce.

 With particles in the open state being smaller closer to massive bodies, we get that our “electron clock” goes faster.

-Time on Earth goes slower than time on Mercury, not because time-space is curved, but because particles in the open state are smaller on Mercury than on Earth.
+Time on Earth goes slower than time on Mercury, not because time-space is curved, but because particles of inertial matter are smaller on Mercury than on Earth.

 An interesting consequence of this is that energy is less on Mercury than on Earth.
 However, this too is only detectable for an observer on Earth, looking at experiments taking place on Mercury.